 - Sometimes discus will do a mad dash about the tank, do ammonia test.
 High levels of ammonia can burn the gills of the fish and make them literally jump out of a tank to get away from the pain.

 - Plenty of aeration will do wonders not only for your fish but the filter system will greatly benefit it too.

-- If plenty of oxygen is present in the water anaerobic bacteria will form.
+- If plenty of oxygen is present in the water aerobic bacteria will form.
 This is the most efficient bacteria to break down ammonia.

-- Trickle towers are the best form of filtering water for aquatic use because they will house millions of oxygen rich anaerobic bacteria.
+- Trickle towers are the best form of filtering water for aquatic use because they will house millions of oxygen rich aerobic bacteria.

 - Be careful when using chemicals, over dosing can wipe out the friendly bacteria in a filter system and cause massive problems with your fish.